 Promotion, Tenure, and Merit – The CBA governs when and how faculty apply for promotion, tenure, and merit awards.
 It also outlines general performance expectations.
 Currently, every untenured (probationary) faculty member with a tenure-track appointment is evaluated in the faculty evaluation process (known as FEC) annually, with Associate and full Professors evaluated every 2 and 3 years, respectively.
 Non-tenure track adjunct faculty on 0.5 FTE appointment for two consecutive terms or more are also evaluated, but the process is much more succinct.
 Faculty create a performance record covering September 1 through August 31 of the prior academic year, and this record is due in mid-October.
 From there, the FEC Committee in the department votes on retention, promotion, tenure, and merit decisions.
 There may be restrictions on who can vote on which requests, and this will be specified in the department’s Unit Standards.
 The Department Chair and Dean then add their own evaluations to the request, with the Provost making the ultimate decision (usually announced near the end of the academic year).
 The Unit Standards will also specify the criteria used for promotion and tenure decisions.
 Merit award criteria are specified in the CBA.
 See specific unit standards for A&F, M&M, and MIS.

-Accreditation and Faculty Qualifications – Because SoBA is AACSB-accredited, faculty must obtain and maintain certain qualifications to be considered “current” in their teaching field.
-SoBA has an internal Faculty Qualifications Policy guiding that determination.
+Accreditation and Faculty Qualifications – Because CoBA is AACSB-accredited, faculty must obtain and maintain certain qualifications to be considered “current” in their teaching field.
+CoBA has an internal Faculty Qualifications Policy guiding that determination.
 In general, the requirements to remain “current” in your field are lower than that required for promotion or tenure.
-Once becoming a full Professor, faculty are expected to remain current by adhering to SoBA’s faculty qualification policy.
+Once becoming a full Professor, faculty are expected to remain current by adhering to CoBA’s faculty qualification policy.